AU-BCE-EE/ALFAM2-data/README.md

 # Directory structure

-* `analysis` demo code for reading and plotting data and creating summaries
+* `analysis` contains several subdirectories with demo code for reading data in R or Python, calculating averages of weather and slurry properties, and generating some plots
 * `archive` early versions of the database from before this repository was created
 * `contributors` list of indviduals who have contributed data, used for author list
 * `data-ALFAM1` the original ALFAM database, developed by Sven G. Sommer et al., considered "uptake period 1", and read in by `scripts/02/make_database.R`